 Chocolate Swirl Topping:

-- 1 ½ to 2 ounces semi-sweet chocolate – one that melts nicely if possible (Dove)
+- 1 ½ to 2 ounces semisweet chocolate – one that melts nicely if possible (Dove)

 - Prepare Chocolate Swirl.
 Put chocolate in a heavy duty freezer bag.
 Microwave the bag for 30 seconds.
 Knead it with your hands to melt chocolate.
 Repeat, microwaving another 30 seconds and kneading bag, until chocolate is completely melted.
 Make sure there are no lumps.
 Snip a tiny hole in bottom corner of bag and drizzle chocolate decoratively over peanut butter.
+Or skip the bag, melt the chocolate in a custard cup and splatter across top with a spoon.

 - When set, lift from pan and slice brownies in to squares or bars.
 If they’re too firm to slice, let them sit at room temperature Let come to room temperature before eating.
 Store covered and at room temperature for softer brownies.

-2. Make sure your baking powder is fresh
+2. Make sure your baking powder is fresh.